ethan-campbell/WASSAIL/README.md

 > Note: The other boolean values can likely be ignored, unless you prefer for the model to compute these fields on the fly during each run (this is less efficient, except perhaps for one-off/testing runs).
 The remainder of this cell establishes key model parameters and parameterization functions.

 13. The following cell, "Prescribed model run setup (snow buoys)", processes the snow buoy data in preparation for model calibration runs and interpolates ERA5 fields and derived quantities to the buoy locations.
 Since the pre-processed file `parcels_input.nc` is provided in `wassail.zip`, you can simply load the buoy file by setting `use_existing_parcels_input` to `True` and running this cell.
-Similarly, setting `use_existing_buoy_split` to `True` will reference the buoy calibration vs. validation assignments used in the paper, as denoted in the provided file `buoy_split_assignments.csv`.
+Similarly, setting `use_existing_buoy_split` to `True` will reference the buoy calibration vs. validation assignments used in the paper, as specified in `buoy_split_assignments.csv`, also provided.

-> Note: If you wish to regenerate the processed buoy file, then set `use_existing_parcels_input` to `False` and run the cell.
-To regenerate the random buoy split, then set `use_existing_buoy_split` to False.
+> Note: If you wish to regenerate the processed buoy file, set `use_existing_parcels_input` to `False` and run the cell.
+To regenerate the random buoy split, set `use_existing_buoy_split` to False.

+14. If you are using the pre-processed buoy file `parcels_input.nc`, you do not have to run the next cell, "Launch one-time prescribed model run (to interpolate ERA5 to snow buoy locations)".
+However, this cell is instructive in showing how the snow model gets executed (and later parallelized), so I recommend taking time to understand it:
+- In this case, setting `launch_buoy_interpolator_run` to `True` allows execution (see the inline comments for relevant details).
+- The cell uses the `jupyter nbconvert` command-line utility to convert the notebook itself into a separate executable Python script (`.py` extension).
+- That script is then launched using another command-line call to `nohup python3`, which allows the job to persist so the model can run in the background.
+Output is sent to a `.out` file, which you can monitor using command-line tools like `less` to ensure the model is executing without errors.
+You can monitor the `.out` file or your Linux processes (`top -u <your_username>`) to see when the model finishes running.
+- How does the converted `.py` script run without entering a recursive loop of additional model runs?
+Notice that the `nohup python3` call passes a command-line argument to the script, designating it as a "worker_buoy_interpolator".
+This argument is checked within the script to signal that it is being run as a "worker" (not from the main Jupyter notebook).
+Additionally, a block comment (`"""`) is used creatively to prevent any code following the model code from being run, so the calibration routine and analysis code are ignored.

+15.

 ### Instructions, part 3 – processing the model output and reproducing analyses: